 Puzzling crime tales, start to finish, in 100 words

 Introducing a new edition of Cops, Crooks & Other Stories in 100 Words.
-This revised edition includes new stories and updated/revised versions of the book’s original stories and stories from the book Mysteries and Murder, previously published by the, sadly, now defunct Ether Books of London.
+This revised edition includes new stories, updated/revised versions of the book’s original stories and stories from the book Mysteries and Murder, previously published by the, sadly, now defunct Ether Books of London.

 Can you imagine a mystery being created and solved in 100 words?
 That’s the purpose of this book.
 Mystery novels have surprise endings; so can flash fiction.

 That’s the new name for extremely short, tiny, miniscule bits of creative writing.
 While the title for the genre is relatively new, ultra-short stories are not.
 You probably grew up listening to flash fiction.
 Aesop’s fables are flash fiction.
 Androcles (and the Lion) contains only 265 words, and The Ant and the Grasshopper uses only 150 words.
 Ernest Hemingway reputedly wrote a six-word story: “For sale: baby shoes, never worn.”

 Eight of the stories in this revised edition of Cops, Crooks & Other Stories were first published in literary magazines including Stymie Magazine, Flashshot, 100 Word Story, MicroHorror and 101 Words,

 Most stories are complete with a protagonist, a challenge and a resolution.
 Two con men create an ingenious parking lot scam—and get away with it.
 A detective sergeant outwits his inspector and solves a murder.

 The stories are complete mini puzzles with unexpected, satisfying endings.
 Here’s a sample:

 Starting her workday baking before sunrise always made Sophie’s concentration sag by 9 a.m., but looking across the counter at a gun barrel got her immediate attention.

 “Gimme the money,” the gunman said.